hombit/convinstab/README.md

 Read script documentation with `--help` argument

 On other hand this file can be used as module.
-This code provides values of Pi1, Pi2, Pi3 and Pi4 for alpha-disc with Kramer's opacity law and value of free paramter `τ0` equals 100:
+This code does the same calculations as above example of script usage (alpha-disc with Kramer's opacity law and value of free paramter `τ0` equals 100):
 ```python
 from vertstr import FindPi
 fp = FindPi(100)
 Pi = fp.getPi()
 ```
-The code of `vertstr` is documented with [docstrings](https://www.python.org/dev/peps/pep-0257/), you can view documentation in your terminal or browser using [pydoc](https://docs.python.org/3/library/pydoc.html):
+The code of `vertstr` is documented with [docstrings](https://www.python.org/dev/peps/pep-0257/), you can view documentation in your terminal or web-browser using [pydoc](https://docs.python.org/3/library/pydoc.html):
 ```shell
 $ pydoc3 vertstr
 Help on module vertstr: